ecmwf/anemoi-graphs/docs/graphs/edges/cutoff.rst

 where :math:`d(x, y)` is the `Haversine distance
 <https://en.wikipedia.org/wiki/Haversine_formula>`_ between nodes
 :math:`x` and :math:`y`.
-The ``cutoff_factor`` is a parameter that can be tuned to increase or decrease the neighbourhood size, and consequently the number of connections of the graph.
+The ``cutoff_factor`` is a parameter that can be adjusted to increase or decrease the size of the neighbourhood, and consequently the number of connections in the graph.

-To use this method to build your connections, you can use the following YAML configuration:
+To use this method to create your connections, you can use the following YAML configuration:

 .. code:: yaml